types and groups of farm animals. GROUPS OF FARM ANIMALS, Meaning of farm animals

 FARM ANIMALS CAN BE GROUPED INTO TWO ACCORDING TO THE TYPE OF STOMACH.

-these set of farm animals have complex or four compartment stomach.
-These are compartments are as follows, rumen, reticulum, Omasum Abomasums which is called the true stomach.
+These set of farm animals have complex or four-compartment stomachs.
+These compartments are as follows, rumen, reticulum, Omasum Abomasums which is called the true stomach.
 These set of farm animals eat mainly grass and chew the cud.
-Examples are, Goat, cattle and sheep.
+Examples are Goat, cattle and sheep.

-These have simple stomach like that of man.
-The food eaten by Non-ruminant animals are chewed in the mouth completely with the help of the teeth before it is swallowed into the stomach.
+These have simple stomachs like that of man.
+The food eaten by Non-ruminant animals is chewed in the mouth completely with the help of the teeth before it is swallowed into the stomach.
 Non-ruminants feed mainly on grain, tubers and tubers.
-Examples are Rabbit, Pig, poultry and horse.
+Examples are Rabbits, Pig, poultry and horses.